To request for Hybrid Infrastructure, fill in the details for our Sales to contact you:

 The matter of principle for us is that we just provide the user with access to Hybrid Infrastructure, and then they act on their own — control the nodes, tackle the URLs, and so on.
 The user doesn't pass the URLs into Ankr explicitly, so we might presume that nobody knows those URLs until the user discloses that information.

 - Having a Premium account (connect your wallet).

 To add a private node, follow the steps:

-- In Sidebar, click Endpoints to open the corresponding pane.
+- In Navigation, click Endpoints to open the corresponding pane.

-- In the list of blockchain networks, click the one you have the Hybrid Infrastructure functionality enabled for.
+- In the list of available chains, click the one you have the Hybrid Infrastructure functionality enabled for.

 - On the Infrastructure tab, in My Endpoints block, click Add Endpoint (+), enter the address of your node, and then click Finish.